DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 ### <a name="select-all-cell-args"></a>SelectAllCellArgs

-Describes properties passed to the template that renders a cell with a selection control.
+Describes properties passed to the template that renders a cell with selection control.

 A value with the [TableCellArgs](table-view.md#table-cell-args) shape extended by the following fields: